-I am principally interested in the theory and practice of epistemic decolonization; the method, ethics, and politics of liberation philosophy; the Afro-Caribbean anti-colonial tradition, especially in the works of Sylvia Wynter and Frantz Fanon; philosophy of religion and theories of secularization; the history of Latin American philosophies and theologies; the legacy of Hegelian-Marxism in critical theory; women of color, transnational, and decolonial feminisms; among other related topics.
+My main field of research is Latin American and Caribbean philosophy, especially decolonial thought.
+I am thus interested in topics such as the theory and practice of epistemic decolonization; the method, ethics, and politics of liberation philosophy; the Afro-Caribbean anti-colonial tradition, particularly in the works of Sylvia Wynter and Frantz Fanon; the history of Latin American philosophies; and decolonial feminisms.
+Such work principally overlaps with concerns in social and political philosophy, philosophy of religion, and comparative philosophy.
+I also retain interests in the legacy of Hegelian-Marxism in critical theory, Third World liberation theologies, among other related topics.

-My research has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Ford Foundation, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.
+Besides DePaul, Rutgers, and Northwestern, my research has been financially supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Ford Foundation, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.